 Students will not be charged fees for class-required projects.
 Fees may be charged to students who want to do special projects that are in addition to assigned classroom work.
-A student may be charged fees for textbooks, workbooks, and library books, lost or destroyed by the student.
+A student may be charged fees for school issued iPads, textbooks, workbooks, and library books, lost or destroyed by the student.